sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/handling_errored_changesets.md

 ## Automatic retrying of errored changesets

-When Sourcegraph batch changes marks a changeset as **Retrying** it's automatically going to retry publishing it for up to 60 times.
+When Sourcegraph batch changes marks a changeset as **Retrying** it's automatically going to retry publishing it for up to 10 times if we identify the error as an error that could possibly improve with retries.
 No user action is needed.
+Errors that will not automatically be retried are errors that return status codes less than 200 or greater than 400.

 ## Manual retrying of errored changesets